Rome: Palazzo Barberini

 La Fornarina – Raphael.

-Another famous portrait in the Gallery is that of Beatrice Cenci, a young Roman woman beheaded in 1599 and presumably buried in the San Pietro in Montorio.
+Another famous portrait in the Gallery is often said to depict Beatrice Cenci, a young Roman woman beheaded in 1599 and presumably buried in the church of San Pietro in Montorio.
 Beatrice’s story is a sad one indeed.
 She had been put on trial for the murder of her tyrannical father, who had raped her on multiple occasions, and was found guilty.
-The young Guido Reni (1575-1642) painted her just prior to her execution – at least that is what the story wants us to believe – and thus immortalised her.
-However, some would like to attribute the painting to the female painter Elisabetta Sirani (1638-1665), whose father was a pupil of Reni.
-I am no art historian, so I will simply follow the Galleria’s opinion and attribute the work to Reni.
+The young Guido Reni (1575-1642) painted her just prior to her execution and thus immortalised her.
+That is at least what the popular story wants us to believe, but it finds little favour with experts today.
+In the past some have attributed the painting to the female painter Elisabetta Sirani (1638-1665), whose father was a pupil of Reni.
+The Galleria’s current opinion is that it is a work by another female painter, Ginevra Cantofoli (1618-1672).
+There is moreover not a shred of evidence that the woman portrayed is really Beatrice Cenci.

 A third portrait that needs to be mentioned is that of the English King Henry VIII (1491-1547).
 It is usually attributed to Hans Holbein the Younger (ca. 1497-1543), who was Henry’s court painter.
 The text on the painting – ANNO AETATIS SUAE XLIX – indicates that the portrait was painted in or around 1540, when Henry was 49 years old.